motorcycle 101 guides

 3. Illinois Motorcycle Helmet Laws

 Unlike the majority of states in the U.S., Illinois does not possess a defined set of motorcycle helmet laws.
-Thus, motorcyclists regardless of age are not required to wear protective headgear when operating their vehicles.
-But it is best to have an approved motorcycle helmet always on since they are integral in protecting your neck and head from severe or fatal injuries.
+Thus, motorcyclists are not required to wear protective headgear when making their way.

 • Though motorcycles only made up 3% to 4% of vehicles registered in Illinois, they have made up 15% of motor vehicle fatalities in recent years